NIAENGD/ReimagineDoomscrolling/README.md

 results page internally.
 Load the folder as an unpacked extension and use the popup to start collecting links.
 Each link is sent to the server only when a transcript is required.

+The popup now lets you customise the scoring and rewriting prompts.
+Choose the desired ChatGPT model manually within the ChatGPT tab—the extension simply sends your prompts to whatever model is active.
+Before starting, ensure you are logged into both sites.
+The popup checks for cookies and refuses to run if either account is missing.
+Once processing completes the extension automatically closes the hidden YouTube and ChatGPT tabs.